- Study at Deakin

 Dr Ben Eltham

 Dr Emily Potter

 The Good, the Big and the Global: Using Big Cultural Data to Understand the Diffusion of Film

 Dr Bronwyn Coate

-This paper/presentation focuses on two studies each connected with the Only at the Movies, ARC funded project.
+This paper/presentation focused on two studies, each connected with the Only at the Movies, ARC funded project.
 Both studies involve different aspects entailed from the diffusion of film across the globe and draw on a unique dataset of global showtimes covering over 68,000 films screened throughout 48 countries resulting in a database of over 190 million records.

 This big cultural data set on screenings has been combined with other data sources including box office, as well as general demographic and economic data to facilitate the construction of ranking tools as a means of using simple quantification techniques to convey important aspects of what is contained within the rich data used.

 The first study explores the so-called “cinemabilty” of cities as centres for film.
 Research undertaken as part of this has resulted in the development of the cinema cities index website http://www.cinemacities.com/ .
 The second study focuses on what it is that makes a film successful in the first place, and challenges the traditional reliance on looking at revenue generated at the box office in isolation to other factors, including the spread or reach of a film as well.